Oracle DBMS_MACSEC

 SELECT name, get_expr

-FROM dvsys.factor$;
+FROM dvsys.factor$

-SELECT dvsys.dbms_macsec.get_factor('Database_IP')
+SELECT dvsys.dbms_macsec.get_factor('Database_IP');

 DVSYS.DBMS_MACSEC.GET_FACTOR('DATABASE_IP')